themrkevin/snm/plugins/rsvp/readme.txt

 * Required people to remember/know some special knowledge (a code, a zipcode, etc...)

 **Please Note** - I don't monitor the forums for issues.
 If you would like some help or would like to see a new feature please email me at mike AT mde DASH dev.com.
 I will see what I can do to help.

+**If you ever need multiple events that is now available in the pro version of the plugin, found at - http://www.swimordiesoftware.com/downloads/rsvp-pro-plugin/**

 The admin functionality allows you to do the following things: